banuragaxioned/turbo/README.md

 - Make sharing one `tailwind.config.js` to apps and packages as easy as possible.
 - Make package compilation simple by only depending on the Next.js Compiler and `tailwindcss`.
-- Ensure Tailwind classes do not overwrite each other.
-The `ui` package uses a `ui-` prefix for it's classes.
 - Maintain clear package export boundaries.

 Another option is to consume `packages/ui` directly from source without building.
 If using this option, you will need to update the `tailwind.config.js` in your apps to be aware of your package locations, so it can find all usages of the `tailwindcss` class names for CSS compilation.